 "That's our cue to get out of here," my mentor whispered to me.
 The two of us made our way back to the Arch-Passage and passed through it to the other side.

-I was pleased to note that, once the static had run its course, my hair no longer stood up on all ends.
+I was pleased to note that, once the static had passed, my hair no longer stood up on all ends.

 "How long have you been watching over those two?"
 I asked in curiosity when we returned to the basement.
 "They're rather fond of you."

-"Aren't you the clever understudy?"
+"Aren't you the clever assistant?"
 Revelin replied as he reached out to ruffle the top of my hair.
-He clearly had no idea how much time I had spent taming my hair.
 "To answer your question, yes.
 They even have necklaces, hair pins, and belts with my special brand of protective spells.
-I may be one of the more powerful Wanderers out there, but even I'm not so careless as to not check in on them once in a while."
+I may be one of the more powerful Wanderers out there, but I'm not so careless as not to check in on them once in a while."
 A frown formed on his face, his first sign of worry.
-"After all, my spells don't protect them from any mental harm…or worse, emotional."
+"After all, my spells don't protect them from any mental harm…or worse, emotional wounds."

 My eyes widened a bit.
 "You're worried about the princess with Prince Saul, aren't you?"
 A half-smile formed on my face.
-"You really are practically family to them, you are very much the protective uncle."
+"You really are practically family to them.
+You are very much the protective Godfather."

-"Just keep those thoughts to yourself," my Mentor warned.
-"I have a reputation to uphold."
+"Just keep those thoughts to yourself," my mentor warned.
+"I have a solitary reputation to uphold."

 Note: While authors are asked to place warnings on their stories for some moderated content, everyone has different thresholds, and it is your responsibility as a reader to avoid stories or stop reading if something bothers you.